WenkaiZhou/PullToRefresh-Demo/README.md

-# JingDong-PullToRefresh
+# PullToRefresh-JingDong

-PullToRefresh on the use of the JingDong
+PullToRefresh use in JingDong